Funding for Institutional Aid

 Colgate will distribute $818,001 to eligible students the week of April 11, 2021.
 If Colgate had your banking information on file (either as a TouchNet e-refund account or Payroll direct deposit), it distributed the funds to you electronically.
 Otherwise, a check was mailed to your home address on file.

 No. 100% of your grant was refunded to you.
 If you wish to use it to pay any remaining student account balance you may make a regular payment.

 No, this funding does not impact your financial aid eligibility.

 No. This is a grant and not a loan.

 Based on current guidance from the Department of Education, Colgate does not anticipate requesting or requiring documentation on your use of the grant funds.
-However, as noted above, the funds are to be used for expenses related to the disruption of campus operations due to the coronavirus pandemic such as housing, food, course materials, technology, health care (including mental health care), and child care.
+However, as noted above, the funds are to be used for emergency costs that arise due to coronavirus, such as tuition, food, housing, course materials, technology, health care (including mental health care), and child care.